The Adventures of Pinocchio: Plot

 The Fairy has Pinocchio rescued and calls in three doctors to evaluate him: The Owl says he is alive, the Crow says he is dead, and the Ghost of the Talking Cricket says he is fine, but has been disobedient and hurt his father.
 The Fairy offers medicine to Pinocchio, which he takes when several Undertaker rabbits appear to collect his body.
 Now recovered, Pinocchio lies to the Fairy when she asks what happened to the gold coins, and his nose grows.
 The Fairy explains that Pinocchio's lies are causing his nose to grow and calls in a flock of woodpeckers to chisel it down to size.
 She then sends for Geppetto to come and live with them in the forest cottage.

-They finally reach the city of Catchfools.

 As Pinocchio heads out to find Geppetto, he once again meets the Fox and the Cat, who remind him of the Field of Miracles, and he agrees to go with them and plant his gold.
 Once there, Pinocchio buries his coins and leaves to wait twenty minutes for it to grow, only for the Fox and the Cat to dig up the coins and run away.